-The Limitation Act generally governs and provides for the limitation period for the filing of civil cases in India.
-Certain special enactments and statutes prescribe their own limitation period.
-Under the Limitation Act and many such statutes, the courts are generally vested with the power to condone delay under certain specified circumstances, upon sufficient cause being shown.
+The (Indian) Limitation Act, 1963 ("Limitation Act") generally governs and provides for the limitation period for the filing of civil cases in India.
+Certain special enactments and statutes prescribe their own limitation period, which would override the Limitation Act.
+Under the Limitation Act, delay in filing a civil action cannot be condoned by the courts if such action is otherwise time barred.
+However, many other statutes provide for their own period of limitation and in many instances, the courts are vested with the power to condone delay under certain specified circumstances, upon sufficient cause being shown.

 In criminal cases, limitation is generally provided for in cases where an offence is punishable with imprisonment for up to three years.
 However, no limitation is provided for taking action on an offence punishable with imprisonment exceeding three years.
+Having said that, the delay in instituting a criminal case may be a relevant fact in certain circumstances.